gowikel/racket-games/README.md

 - Locomotive: Create locomotive's picture and move it from left to right.
 When the locomotive hides on the right, it should move to the left and start again.
+- Guess my number with score limit: Modify the guess my number game to count the number of guesses that the machine has to make to guess the game.